astranet/meshRPC/README.md

 # Mesh RPC

+MeshRPC is an automatic Service Mesh generator for pure Go micro services, it's a humble alternative to gRPC!
+In a nutshell, a Service Mesh is an inter-service communication infrastructure, including RPC over HTTP.

+_With a service mesh,_

+* A given Microservice won’t directly communicate with the other microservices.
+Rather all service-to-service communications will take places on-top of a software component called service mesh.

+* Service Mesh provides built-in support for some network functions such as resiliency, tracing, service discovery, etc.

+* Therefore, service developers can focus more on the business logic while most of the work related to network communication is offloaded to the service mesh.

+See [this article](https://medium.com/microservices-in-practice/service-mesh-for-microservices-2953109a3c9a) for a good explanation about this emerging concept, in terms of gRPC and Kubernetes.

-Automatic Service Mesh generator for pure Go micro services, a humble alternative to gRPC!
-A service mesh is a dedicated infrastructure layer for managing service-to-service communication, including RPC over HTTP.
-The `meshRPC` tool paired with `cluster` package is able to transform any type of legacy Go service into a "new stack" operator's dream.
+The `meshRPC` tool paired with `cluster` package is able to transform any type of legacy Go service into a "new stack" developer's dream, without adding too much cost to infrastructure.

+All meshRPC-infused microservices require zero-configuration and are load-balanced (round robin with sticky sessions) out of the box!

+#### What about legacy monoliths?
+Should I rewrite 100%?

-Even for such legacy services that contain many layers inside a single process, this framework can be used to decouple things, using interface substitution.
+Of course not!
+Even for legacy Go monoliths that contain many layers inside a single process, `meshRPC` framework can be used to decouple things, using interface substitution.
 Consider an `interface A`, then use this tool to generate a microservice that implements `interface A`, but once called, instead of `interface A` invocation, there will be an RPC call over network to the corresponding microservice.
 In this way you can separate a big project by small pieces without hurting integrity (just adding a bit of network latency).

-All generated microservices require zero-configuration and are load-balanced (round robin with sticky sessions) out of the box!
+And you don't need to write RPC models and new data structures, we will generate them for you.

 ### Install